-The Group does not believe the reporting of the number of The concept of health is no longer to be intended as the mere absence of diseases, but it has to be conceived in a more comprehensive way.
+The concept of health is no longer to be intended as the mere absence of diseases, but it has to be conceived in a more comprehensive way.
 This includes psychological, physical and social wellbeing of people inside a community, as defined by the World Health Organization (WHO) in 1948.
 A correct and healthy nutrition is an essential element to achieve the condition of health and wellbeing.